Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 How Does a Brokered Carrier Pay Cargo Claims?

-Should a load require more than $100,000 of insurance, it’s a carrier’s responsibility to bridge this gap.
+Should a load require more than $100,000 of insurance, it’s the carrier’s responsibility to bridge this gap.
 By purchasing an insurance rider — a short-term addition to their policy — carriers can cover their liabilities on higher value loads.

 Good freight brokers hold a high level of knowledge on carrier insurance requirements and the process of securing a rider.
 And, when needed, these brokers are able to lend their expertise to ensure that all necessary coverage is secured.